cadkin/ros2nix/README.md

   --src-param SRC_PARAM
+                        Adds a parameter to the generated function and uses it as a value of the src attribute (default: None) --version-param VERSION_PARAM
-                        Adds a parameter to the generated function and uses it as a value of the src attribute (default: None) --source-root SOURCE_ROOT
+                        Adds a parameter to the generated function and uses it as a value of the version attribute (default: None) --source-root SOURCE_ROOT
                         Set sourceRoot attribute value in the generated Nix expression.
 Substring '{package_name}' gets replaced